 What Can We Do?

-For one, we can, if we have the means, donate to the legitimate charities that are supporting Ukraine.
+For one, if we have the means, we can donate to legitimate charities supporting Ukraine.
 I donated to:

-International Rescue Committee – donations go to help support displaced families with critical aid in Ukraine and other countries like Afghanistan, Syria and Yemen.
+International Rescue Committee – donations help support displaced families with critical aid in Ukraine and other countries like Afghanistan, Syria, and Yemen.

-World Central Kitchen – They are serving thousands of fresh meals to Ukrainian families fleeing home as well as those who remain in the country.
+World Central Kitchen – They serve thousands of fresh meals to Ukrainian families fleeing home and those who remain in the country.

 Companies Joining In

 Across the globe, companies are taking a stand for freedom, democracy, and peace.
-I want nothing more than to see my daughters and generations that follow live in a peaceful world.
+I want to see my daughters and generations living in a peaceful world.
 We would all like to live in peace.
 So peace will be what I will be manifesting.
 It will be on my vision board.
-And, I just purchased two bracelets from two companies I promote on my website.
+And I just purchased two bracelets from two companies I promote on my website.